pratikisc/ISCSalesOps/SFDC Case Bookings/003 a Final Case Numbers.md

             type not in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and finance_sub_status__c = 'Booked' and
             Commission_Processing_Flag__c is null

+            -- !!!!
+Removing Splits from Grouping here and a.team_territory_assignment_1__c is null
         )
         or
         (